clearlinux/clear-linux-documentation/source/clear-linux/tutorials/greengrass.rst

 Follow these instructions for converting deep learning models to Intermediate Representation (IR) `using Model Optimizer`_.
-For example, for above models, use the following commands.
+For example, use the following commands.

 For classification using BVLC Alexnet model: